 26. Shop at the outlets or factory stores

 I have a friend whose motto is to never buy things at full price — that can be yours, too.
 Wait for sales, which usually come during national holidays, and shop at outlet and factory stores.

 27. Get a water-flow regulator for your shower

 Install a water-flow regulator in your showerhead to save money and the environment.
 You can purchase them from around $10 to $20 and save up to 60 percent on your water bill.

 28. Moderate your temperature

 Everything in moderation, right?
 That goes for your temperature too if you want to up your savings.
 Invest in a thermostat to regulate your heating bills.
-Perhaps even a smart thermostat might be worth the high initial investment as well — see our review of Nest.
+Perhaps even a smart thermostat might be worth the high initial investment as well.

 29. Ask for a raise

 Time to put on your adult pants and ask for the raise you deserve.
 It can be nervewracking, but it'll pay off in more ways than you think.
 Not only will you have more money in your savings account, but you'll gain confidence and some smart negotiation skills.

 30. Put your tax refund, birthday presents, or bonuses straight to your savings account